Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-coldest-demigod/chapter-8.md

 The child inside her was now clearly visible and vulnerable.
 The bright ball looked unhealthy, with black spots that leaked stardust.

-"Foul witch!"
+"Foul witch!
+Because of you my life is nothing but _pain_!"
 Ardex spit a fireball that burned all creatures still on the floor.
 It set Gaia's new dress aflame and turned her tearful rivers into steam.

 "Murderer! _Monster!_ You'd kill your own sister!"